Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 ## What is HSPD-12 and what was its intended goal?

 HSPD-12 is a strategic initiative intended to enhance security, increase government efficiency, reduce identity fraud, and protect personal privacy.
 HSPD-12 was signed by President George Bush in 2004 due to security concerns over the wide variations in the quality and the security of the identification used within the federal government to gain access to secure federal facilities.
 The goal of HSPD-12 was to eliminate these variations by establishing a mandatory, government-wide standard for secure and reliable forms of identification issued by the federal government to its employees and contractors.
-The HSPD-12 standard that will be utilized by all federal departments and agencies includes the vetting of individuals and the issuance of identification (e.g., Smartcards) to enhance security, reduce identity fraud, and to protect personal privacy.
+The HSPD-12 standard that will be utilized by all federal departments and agencies includes the vetting of individuals and the issuance of identification (e.g., smartcards) to enhance security, reduce identity fraud, and to protect personal privacy.

 ## What are some NIST PIV requirements for PACS?